-We work in three hospitals in Kabul and one in Helmand province, in collaboration with the Ministry of Public Health.
+We work in one hospital in Helmand province in collaboration with the Ministry of Public Health.
 Our services range from maternal and paediatric care to vaccinations and treatment for malnutrition.

 We also run a maternity hospital in rural Khost province, in eastern Afghanistan, where our work is strongly focused on complicated deliveries.

 We place an emphasis on training local female staff through our projects in Afghanistan.
 Almost all the midwives are Afghan women, some of whom have become highly experienced in managing complicated deliveries since we opened our maternity hospital in Khost in 2012.

 Khost, Afghanistan's biggest maternity hospital and MSF's busiest

 The inpatient department at our hospital in Khost includes a 68-bed maternity unit and a 22-bed newborn unit.
 We also run two operating theatres and offer comprehensive emergency obstetric care, vaccinations for newborn babies, family planning, health promotion and a women’s health clinic.

 When we first opened in 2012, we had 15 deliveries a day.
 That quickly climbed to 30, then 50.
 In 2019, MSF teams assisted on average over 60 births a day and on their busiest days, as many as 100 births.